Tourism Counts in Waterloo Region

 - Encourages volunteerism (festivals, events and tournaments)

-- Builds community pride in the local population
+- Builds community pride among residents

-- Increases product development, spending and infrastructure improvements which benefit the local population
+- Increases product development, spending, and infrastructure improvements which benefit the local population

 Quick Facts about Tourism in Waterloo Region*